 Fresh Salmon on Cucumber Rounds Appetizer

 I make this appetizer with a piece of leftover roasted salmon (even half a piece goes a long way).
 Slice an English cucumber (unpeeled) into thin rounds, about 1/4 inch thick.
 Crackers are fine too.
 Top with a dab of lemon-zested mayonnaise, then a tiny chunk of salmon (about 1/2 inch).
-I sometimes add a drizzle of sweet spicy thai sauce on top for beautiful colour.
+I sometimes add a drizzle of sweet spicy thai sauce on top for beautiful color.
 Alternatively, make salmon salad from the leftover fish and use a teaspoon on each cucumber round, topped with pepper jelly or thai sauce.

 Fresh Vegetables with Humus in Mini Cups Appetizer

 This appetizer is, of course, just veggies and dip, but the individual mini cups from the dollar store give it a more festive flare.
 Put humus (or any dip) in a plastic sealed bag, twist the top of the bag to push to humus to the bottom.
 Cut a tiny piece off a corner of the bag, then pipe the humus into the cups. (of course you can just spoon in the humus if you can find a way not to make a big mess in those tiny cups).
 Add sliced vegetables of your choice, standing them up in the cups – red/yellow peppers, japanese or english cucumbers, sugar snap peas.
 Serve on a tray, plate or small cutting board.
-This pretty, easy-to-eat recipe comes from Faith Durand of The Kitchn.
+This pretty, easy-to-eat humus in mini cup recipe comes from Faith Durand of The Kitchn.
 Vegetarian.

 Fresh Mango Slices Appetizer